Han (musician): 2019–present: Solo and subunit activities

 In April 2020, Stray Kids sang the soundtrack for the anime adaptation of Tower of God, with 3Racha writing and composing for the opening theme "Top" and Han himself writing and composing for the ending theme "Slump".
 In October 2024, Stray Kids were invited back to create theme music for the second season of Tower of God, with Han co-writing and co-composing the opening theme, "Night".
 In July 2020, all members of 3Racha received writing and composition credits on Stray Kids' second domestic television OST, "Hello Stranger" for the drama Pop Out Boy!.
 In 2023, "Maniac" and "Venom" (written and produced by 3Racha, and from Stray Kids' sixth EP, Oddinary) were featured in the first season of XO, Kitty.

 In April 2024, as part of 3Racha, Han co-produced Stray Kids' first OST for a Japanese drama, "Why?" for Fuji TV's RE: Revenge – At the End of Desire.
 In July 2024, 3Racha co-wrote and co-produced the Stray Kids song "Slash" for the Deadpool & Wolverine soundtrack, marking Han's first contribution to the soundtrack of a Hollywood cinematic release, and his second major film OST after 3Racha were approached to produce a theme song for Doraemon: Nobita's Sky Utopia.
 In September 2024, it was announced Stray Kids would perform "Come Play" with Tom Morello of Rage Against the Machine and Young Miko for the second season of Arcane.

 In April 2025, it was announced Han had co-written a song for label-mates Nexz, "Run With Me", to be released on their second mini album, O-RLY?.

+In March 2026, 3Racha wrote and produced the track "Endless Sun" for Bioré UV's "Sunlight is Your Spotlight" advertising campaign featuring Stray Kids.
+In April 2026, it was announced 3Racha would write and produce the debut title track "Hook" for MODYSSEY.
+The song debuted at 74 on the Circle Download Chart.

+In May 2026, Han's first official individual guest feature was announced, the forthcoming track "Can't Love" with South Korean indie band Can't Be Blue.